Nordic fund KLP divests from Adani Ports over links to Myanmar military

 By Gwladys Fouche

-OSLO, June 22 (Reuters) - Norwegian pension fund KLP is divesting from Adani Ports and Special Economic Zone Limited APSE.NS on the grounds the company's links with the Myanmar military breach the fund's responsible investment policy, KLP told Reuters on Tuesday.
+OSLO, June 22 (Reuters) - Norwegian pension fund KLP is divesting from Adani Ports and Special Economic Zone Limited APSE.NS on the grounds the company's links with the Myanmar military breach the fund's responsible investment policy, KLP said on Tuesday.

 Adani Ports, India's largest port operator, has been under scrutiny from international investors over its project to build a container terminal in the city of Yangon on land leased from a Myanmar military-owned conglomerate.